 Stop asking these questions when hiring!

-I think this is a challenge that many of us struggle with getting away from is closed-ended questions.
+I think a challenge that many of us struggle with getting away from is closed-ended questions.
 For instance:

 - Are you competitive?